-Now in their tenth year, the Frederick Lee Lectures are a three-part series of history presentations that attract hundreds of lifetime learners each year.
+Now in their eleventh year, the Frederick Lee Lectures are a three-part series of history presentations that attract hundreds of lifetime learners each year.
 Recent themes have focused on the summer community in Madison, our historic homes and farms, and local stories of war, crime, and punishment.
-This year the lectures will focus on stories from the Great War and complement our exhibition, Over Here, Over There: Madison in World War I, which will reopen in April.
+This year the lectures will focus on stories of important Madison women from the twentieth century.

 The Society is humbled by the support the Lectures receive from the community.
 The Madison Foundation provides generous financial support and the First Congregational Church offers Hubley Hall - the new home of the lecture series.
 The MHS remains grateful to be part of a town that values history and supports local civic organizations.